SFU-CMPT-201/a0-pub/README.md

 sheet](https://ryanstutorials.net/linuxtutorial/cheatsheet.php) that summarizes basic commands.
 We highly recommend you to open the page in your browser and keep it in the background throughout the semester, so you can easily look up the commands that you want to use.

+# Other features

+The shell you use on this VM is called [zsh](https://www.zsh.org/) and we have configured it with a few convenient features.
+You are encouraged to try them out and use them.

+* You might have noticed that as you type on the command line, it shows a suggestion.
+Pressing the right arrow accepts the suggestion.
+* Pressing `<Ctrl>-r` opens your command history with a tool called [fzf](https://github.com/junegunn/fzf). fzf is a *fuzzy* finder that matches partial strings.
+This allows you to easily find a command that you have typed before.
+* Pressing `<Ctrl>-t` opens fzf to find files located below the current directory in the file hierarchy.
+You can use this to quickly find a file.
+* You might have noticed that the right most side of the command line shows git information such as the current git [*branch*](https://shorturl.at/dmt24) and the modification status.
+* Instead of `ls`, you can use [`exa`](https://github.com/ogham/exa), a more modern implementation of `ls` that has some useful features.

 # Next steps